 May 2, 1995: Apple enters the wearables space with its first watch, a timepiece with no fitness-tracking tech, no on-screen notifications and a whole lot of 1990s styling.

-The (real) first Apple watch comes two decades before wearables will become a thing.
-A regular wristwatch, the freebie gadget is available as a special mail-in offer to System 7.5 upgraders.
+The first Apple watch comes two decades before wearables will become a thing.
+A regular wristwatch, the freebie gadget is available as a special mail-in offer to Mac OS upgraders.

 Pushing Mac users to upgrade to Mac System 7.5